Genesis 18: 16– 19: 38 Matthew 6: 25– 7: 14 Psalm 8: 1-9 Proverbs 2: 6-15

 Matthew 6:34 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.

-So I have that taken care of worry about today.
 And then I read about specks and planks.
 Something about not being able to see clearly because I have sawdust in my eyes.
 Of course, it is a metaphor.
 How often do I judge someone else’s actions harshly when I should first look at my own issues.
 It is so easy to see the sin of another, but hard to see my own.

 I did this recently with my wife.
 We were arguing about money.
 I had run us a little short in my quest to pay off some debt and she was worried (worry?) about not having enough to get to the end of the month.
 Instead of trying to understand her heart, I lashed out and accused her of not trusting me or understanding what I was trying to do.
-If I had tried to understand her fear and worry, her plank, maybe I could have seen my own plank.
+If I had tried to understand her fear and worry (her plank) maybe I could have seen my own plank.
 She tells me she needs security and I see that as not letting me do what I want to do, but in reality, I have my own fears about not having enough to invest.

 3 “ Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 4 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 5 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.